sanjleviosa/sanjleviosa/README.md

 # Hello, I'm Sanjana 👋

 ## About Me
 I am a 2nd-year Computer Science graduate student on an exciting journey of exploration.
 My primary focus is on learning Java with a deep dive into Data Structures and Algorithms (DSA).
 Concurrently, I am dedicated to completing the Google CyberSecurity Professional certificate.
-My toolkit also includes proficiency in Python, HTML, CSS, and JavaScript.
+My toolkit also includes basic proficiency in Python, HTML, CSS, and JavaScript.

 ## 🚀 My Interests
 - 💻 Exploring the diverse realms of computer science and software development.